 Our partnerships also include developing select, multi-year partnerships with medical and public health institutions to which we can send our students and faculty.
 These same institutions are being encouraged to send students and faculty to Mount Sinai for advanced training – giving local doctors the training and tools to build professional capacity in their communities.

-Mount Sinai Global Health has built programs and partnerships for health around the world including:
+The Arnhold Global Health Institute has built programs and partnerships for health around the world including:

 - Bangladesh [PDF]: Providing primary pediatric and obstetrical care to river villages from a hospital boat in